2022 Monitoring Season

-As state parks have reopened to public use, the Oregon Beach Monitoring Program (OBMP) has resumed monitoring Oregon beaches for harmful bacteria in the north, mid and south coast.
+As state parks are open to public use, the Oregon Beach Monitoring Program (OBMP) will be monitoring Oregon beaches for harmful bacteria in the north, mid and south coast.
 The OBMP will

 continue this monitoring schedule through the beach use season unless actions